10 Views on Top Things to

 Are you looking for unusual ways to experience Paris – or a new angle on some of the famed sights?
 Then do take a look at this list of 10 top things or places to see on your next Paris trip!
 They are all iconic places or hidden gems, described in articles written by different people – locals or others with a special interest, view or knowledge about their history or cultural contribution to Paris today – and tips about particular places to see / things to do here.

 You may also want to check our Paris 3-day itinerary for how to include a number of these sights in your Paris itinerary!

-Inspiration for your France trip: Explore Medieval Aigues-Mortes at Camargue, South of France and Paris in 3 days
+Inspiration for France trip: Explore Medieval Aigues-Mortes at Camargue and 3 Cultural Days in Paris

 A walk along the idyllic Canal Saint-Martin, the 4.6 km (2.86 mi) long canal in the middle of Paris, can be an off-the-beaten-path and fascinating experience in the city.
 It connects the Canal de l’Ourcq with the river Seine.
 In the 19th century it was covered to create room for impressive boulevards and recreational open spaces above, and today it is a piece of culture summing up the waterway development of Paris during the last centuries – and one of the top things to see on a brisk morning walk or an afternoon stroll!